Tailwind CSS Font Size

 Maintain Design Consistency

 You should establish a clear typographic hierarchy within your project, ensuring that font sizes work harmoniously across all components.
-For example, headings (text-2xl
+For example, headings (text-2xl, text-4xl) should maintain a logical progression down to body text (text-base, text-sm) and captions (text-xs).
+Always pair font size utilities with appropriate spacing (mt-*, mb-*) and weight (font-bold, font-medium) to enhance uniformity.

 Leverage Utility Combinations